birdofpreyru/react-global-state/docs/docs/api/types/_content.md

   by [useAsyncData()] and [useAsyncCollection()] hooks, alongside related meta-data.
 - [AsyncDataLoaderT] &mdash; The signature of a valid data loader function for [useAsyncData()] hook.
+- [ForceT] &mdash; A special type for &laquo;unlocking&raquo; overloads of hooks and functions that allow to enforce arbitrary value types.
 - [SetterT] &mdash; The type of setter returned by the [useGlobalState()] hook.
 - [UseAsyncDataOptionsT] &mdash; The type of options object accepted by [useAsyncData()] and [useAsyncCollection()] hooks.